 The following information is tailored to traditional undergraduate students and their families.
-Post-traditional students, please contact us at (716) 880-2227 for advisement.
-Looking to learn about College policies, degree requirements, deadlines and important dates?
+Post-traditional students, please contact us at (716) 880-2569 or firstname.lastname@example.org for advisement.
+Looking to learn about University policies, degree requirements, deadlines and important dates?
 View our academic catalogs and calendars.

 Advanced Placement and Transfer Credit

 High school students may earn Medaille University credit by taking college-level courses in their high schools.
 A formal examination at the completion of the course is required with scoring processed through the College Board (see Academic Catalog).
 If a student has taken any advanced placement (A.P.) courses, or any other college-level courses during high school, the student will need to ensure final transcripts, both from the high school and from the college granting the credit, are sent to the Medaille University Office of Undergraduate Admissions.
 Transcripts will then be forwarded to the Office of the Registrar for review and evaluation.

 What is the procedure to transfer credit to Medaille from another collegiate institution?

 If you're planning to take a course at another institution, you should contact the Office of the Registrar /student-services/registrar for proper guidelines.
 You should receive approval from the Registrar in advance of taking the course.
 A course description from the other institution must be provided when making the request.
 It is also important to review you plan with an academic advisor before completing the course.